WHAT IS THIS PROGRAM ABOUT?

 WHEN & WHERE

-Palates sessions are offered almost every Tuesday throughout the year at St. Andrew’s Centre, 10601 Southport Road SW.
-BWTS programs are starting up again after Easter, so check back soon for our next event!
+Starting again on September 11th, 2018, Palates sessions are offered almost every Tuesday throughout the year at St. Andrew’s Centre, 10601 Southport Road SW.
+BWTS

 Because of the generous support of Campbell- Stone, and St. Andrews United, Palates uses a "Free Will Offering" model, and so the cost is really up to you.
 And while all support is greatly appreciated, it should be seen as a opportunity to support Brush with the Spirit's worthy efforts, but not felt to be an obligation.